vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 (plus-one-maintenance)=
 # +1 Maintenance

-The +1 maintenance is originally a Canonical program in which employees pick up shifts to work on the general health of the Ubuntu archive.
-The focus of their work is the `devel` series — the "next" version of Ubuntu, `$current + 1`.
-Where as part of their normal responsibilities they would normally look after a specific set of packages, e.g. the server set, being on +1 means looking after the *entire* archive.
+The +1 maintenance is originally a Canonical program to improve the general health of the Ubuntu archive, and more specifically its devel series — the next version, `$current+1`.
+This document is written with that framework in mind, and some parts of it might not apply to community members wanting to take part in the effort.

+The program consists of Canonical engineers from various teams taking up shifts to work on the archive.
+While their regular duties might entail looking after a specific set of packages, during their shift they should instead be looking after the archive as a whole.
+This *can* include their regular package set, e.g. if it involved in a massive transition.

 ## Participation